KafuuChikai/stable-baselines3/docs/guide/rl_tips.rst

 ==================================================

 If you want to learn about how to create a custom environment, we recommend you read this `page <custom_env.html>`_.
 We also provide a `colab notebook <https://colab.research.google.com/github/araffin/rl-tutorial-jnrr19/blob/master/5_custom_gym_env.ipynb>`_ for a concrete example of creating a custom gym environment.

 Some basic advice:

-- always normalize your observation space if you can, i.e. if you know the boundaries
+- always normalize your observation space when you can, i.e., when you know the boundaries
-- normalize your action space and make it symmetric if it is continuous (see potential problem below) A good practice is to rescale your actions so that they lie in [-1, 1].
-This does not limit you, as you can easily rescale the action within the environment.
+- normalize your action space and make it symmetric when continuous (cf potential issue below) A good practice is to rescale your actions to lie in [-1, 1].
+This does not limit you as you can easily rescale the action inside the environment
-- start with a shaped reward (i.e. informative reward) and a simplified version of your problem
+- start with shaped reward (i.e. informative reward) and simplified version of your problem
-- debug with random actions to check if your environment works and follows the gym interface (with ``check_env``, see below)
+- debug with random actions to check that your environment works and follows the gym interface:

-Two important things to keep in mind when creating a custom environment are avoiding breaking the Markov assumption and properly handle termination due to a timeout (maximum number of steps in an episode).
+Two important things to keep in mind when creating a custom environment is to avoid breaking Markov assumption and properly handle termination due to a timeout (maximum number of steps in an episode).
-For example, if there is a time delay between action and observation (e.g. due to wifi communication), you should provide a history of observations as input.
+For instance, if there is some time delay between action and observation (e.g. due to wifi communication), you should give a history of observations as input.

 Termination due to timeout (max number of steps per episode) needs to be handled separately.
 You should return ``truncated = True``.
 If you are using the gym ``TimeLimit`` wrapper, this will be done automatically.
-You can read `Time Limit in RL <https://arxiv.org/abs/1712.00378>`_, take a look at the `Designing and Running Real-World RL Experiments video <https://youtu.be/eZ6ZEpCi6D8>`_ or `RL Tips and Tricks video <https://www.youtube.com/watch?v=Ikngt0_DXJg>`_ for more details.
+You can read `Time Limit in RL <https://arxiv.org/abs/1712.00378>`_ or take a look at the `RL Tips and Tricks video <https://www.youtube.com/watch?v=Ikngt0_DXJg>`_ for more details.

 We provide a helper to check that your environment runs without error: